 A two-year implementation grant from the USDA helped the school pilot this living laboratory on our new 10-acre campus.
 It enabled us to expand our Learning Gardens and equip a Community Teaching Kitchen for hosting community workshops.
 The USDA grant aligns perfectly with Nightingale’s widening focus on the Edible Schoolyard experience.
 The purpose of the grant is to bring more locally sourced foods into school cafeterias – particularly in urban food deserts – and to integrate agriculture and nutrition education into the standard curriculum.

 Nightingale envisions an Urban Community Food Hub centered on our new school campus.
-Our goal is to improve commuity acess to locally grown organic food for the health of our children and their families in Springfield.
-"Edible education," says Edible Schoolyard pioneer, Alice Waters, "makes sure that chilren grow up feelig the soil with their owb fingers, harvesting its bounty in the American sunshine and watching their own hands make the kind of beautiful, inexpensive food that can nourish the body and spirt.
+Our goal is to improve community acess to locally grown organic food for the health of our children and their families in Springfield.
+"Edible education," says Edible Schoolyard pioneer, Alice Waters, "makes sure that children grow up feelig the soil with their own fingers, harvesting its bounty in the American sunshine and watching their own hands make the kind of beautiful, inexpensive food that can nourish the body and spirt.
 Only then," she says, "will the next generations of Americans know that we don't just vote in the ballot box, we vote for the kind of world we want every time we choose what to eat."

 PEACE COMES FROM THE SOIL: To create a nurturing and healthy learning environment at Nightingale, we seek to engender the values of collaborative, hands-on learning, purpose-driven inquiry, and the steadfast work of peace in our community and in our world.
 As Maria Montessori said, “peace is the work of education.”
 Here at Nightingale Montessori, new seeds are being planted on our own grounds that will enable us to grow this fertile dream into a new and ever more fruitful reality.